- You can get a bridging loan in 5-14 days – far quicker than a traditional mortgage.

 When things are tight, or a new project is being taken on, more outgoings are the last thing you need.

 Unlike mortgages, bridging loans are fairly unique in borrowing terms as there are often no monthly payments to make.
-Instead, you repay the interest at the same time as the loan.
+Instead, you repay your bridging loan interest at the same time as the loan is repaid.